Theatre In Tewkesbury

 In the May of 1995, The Crummles Theatre Company was forced into liquidation and the town’s beloved Roses Theatre closed.

 The Tewkesbury town folk rallied round in response whereby The Roses Theatre Trust was formed and the theatre became a registered charity in November 1995.
 The Borough Council offered a long lease and financial support and local commerce and industrial businesses matched this with sponsorship.
 Robert Hamlin took up the post as Director for the theatre and grew a strong team of professional staff to lead The Roses forward.
 The late and dearly missed Rodney Leaver became Chairman for The Roses Theatre Trust and worked closely with Director Robert Hamlin to introduce business disciplines to the running of the theatre.

 1997 marked another milestone for the theatre as it celebrated its 21st Anniversary in the presence of Her Royal Highness Princess Anne, who first opened the theatre.
 A show-stopping Gala performance was put on featuring Jasper Carrott as well as variety performances from local performers and choir groups from Tewkesbury School.
 It showcased the theatre’s strength within the community and launched the new varied programme for the year ahead.

-Today the theatre continues to operate as a trust and registered charity, under the direction of Deborah Rees who came into post in 2006.
+Today the theatre continues to operate as a trust and registered charity.
 The Roses presents a varied programme of live events, film and workshops year on year and attracts an audience of 80,000 a year.
 The theatre continues to seek trust funds as well as money from donors and corporate businesses.